matchmanao/mailvelope/Readme.md

 ## MatchManao changes

-  - Don't add the frame to element.ariaHidden input areas & set MIN_EDIT_HEIGHT=0
+  - Don't add m-encrypt-container frame to element.ariaHidden input areas & set MIN_EDIT_HEIGHT=0
   - Change m-encrypt-container frame to only show a key (🔑) emoji and no x button & mailvelope logo
   - Add all public keys to recipients by default